Published April 10, 2020; updated April 29, 2020; updated June 12, 2020

 Will this continue to be an option even after the COVID-19 situation?

-April 30th is the date of a webinar you have all been invited to, during which time you will be given further information about the process.
 The RCM has worked incredibly hard to ensure that students and teachers can continue their pace of learning and teaching music theory, at least where examinations are concerned.
 For that we should definitely be appreciative.